laminlabs/lamin-docs/docs/permissions.md

 ### Keeping artifact files inside a restricted space

 A record's space and its storage location are related but distinct.
-Spaces restrict metadata in the database; storage locations restrict the files.
+Spaces restrict metadata in the database; managed S3 storage locations restrict the files through federated credentials.

-- Saving an artifact into a restricted space automatically uses a storage location that belongs to that space, so the file lands under a prefix that only space collaborators can access.
+- Saving an artifact into a restricted space automatically uses a storage location that belongs to that space, so on managed S3 the file lands under a prefix that only space collaborators can access.
 - A space can be attached to many storage locations.
 Create another managed location with:

 ```python